 Luckily, the majority of insurance companies won’t weigh smoking the occasional cigar against you.
 However, smoking cigars daily would be considered no different than a pack-a-day cigarette smoker.

-However, as mentioned before, you’ll want to shop around and find the life insurance companies.
+However, as mentioned before, you’ll want to shop around and find life insurance companies.
 Also, most life insurance for pot smokers will be considered tobacco rates with most carriers.

 How Much Life Insurance Will I Need